parents and carers...

 If your child is identified as having dyslexia, it is very important for your child that you find a balance when dealing with the subject.
 The more information you have the easier this will be.
 You also want your child to know that dyslexia is nothing to be ashamed of, that help is available, and that there is no reason why they should not achieve to his or her potential.

 If your child is diagnosed as having SLD/dyslexia, when you feel that they are ready, then tell your child this.
 There is no reason to hide it.
 Perhaps show them the videos on our 'For Kids' page.
+Watch some of the Made By Dyslexia, Dear Dyslexic or other inspirational videos and interviews that are available.

 Explain that dyslexia is a very common condition and several other people in their school and maybe even others in the class, or in the family have it.
 There are also many famous, successful people with dyslexia.